speckly/speckly/README.md

 ### The average computer nerd willing to learn new things.

 My goals are to work in a job in cyber security, and make some breakthrough in the IT world.
-I would like to help people understand programming in my free time too since it really satisfies me I dislike being left out in a discussion because I dont understand it so I will always take effort to learn a lot of things.
+I would like to help people understand programming in my free time too I dislike being left out in a discussion if I dont understand it so I will always take effort to learn a lot of things.

 ### Current education: Singapore Polytechnic, Diploma in Infocomm Security Management
 ### https://linktr.ee/speckles , contact me or have a chat with me with these socials